-3.5.2.1.
 Topology 1 - Local Redundancy

 Under normal operation this deployment can handle a single failure of a controller node or storage node without any impact to the service.
-If a compute node fails the application layer (often the VNFM) would need to restart workloads on a spare compute node of similar capability i.e. cloud may need to be provided with n+1 capacity.
+If a compute node fails, the application layer (often the VNFM) would need to restart workloads on a spare compute node of similar capability i.e., cloud may need to be provided with n+1 capacity.
 In the case of an active/active application deployed to separate compute nodes (with hypervisor anti-affinity) there would be no service impact.

 Important to consider:

-Where possible servers should be distributed and cabled to reduce the impact of any failure e.g. PDU, rack failure.
+Where possible servers should be distributed and cabled to reduce the impact of any failure e.g., PDU, rack failure.
 Because each operator has individual site constraints this document will not propose a standard rack layout.

 During maintenance of the control plane, whilst the data (forwarding) plane remains unaffected, the control plane API may not be available, and some applications may be relying on it during normal application operation for example for scaling.
 Additionally, if the upgrade involves updating OpenStack services on the compute nodes care needs to be taken.
 OVS-kernel networking operations may also be impacted during this time.

-During maintenance of storage (e.g. ceph) there is an increased risk of a service-impacting failures and so it is generally recommended to deploy at least one more server than the minimum required for redundancy.
+During maintenance of storage (e.g., ceph) there is an increased risk of a service-impacting failures and so it is generally recommended to deploy at least one more server than the minimum required for redundancy.

-3.5.2.2.
 Topology 2 - Regional Redundancy